Buy Keeler swag

 - Harry Stephen Keeler First Edition Checklist: an excellent bibliography by Scott Brown.
 Companion to a fine article by Paul Collins in Fine Books & Collections, which you can order here.

-- The Chiseler features forgotten culture of the 1930s, including an article on HSK by Ed Park, Francis M. Nevins, and Richard Polt.
+- The Chiseler features forgotten culture of the 1930s, including articles on HSK by Ed Park, Francis M. Nevins, and Richard Polt.

 - The Enigmatic Case of the Oddly Persistent Mystery Writer: Roger Ebert's take on HSK (Chicago Sun-Times, Feb.
 12, 2010)

 - La décima víctima: Jose Luis Forte's blog and radio show introduces Keeler.
 In Spanish.

 - Madness in His Method: an introduction to Keeler by Leonard Pierce.